Mord3rca/gamma-launcher/README.md

 If all went well, you can now use the `gamma-launcher` command as intended.

+To allow `gui-gamma-launcher` to run, which is a GTK frontend, install this source with: `pip install directory[gui]`

 (Type `deactivate` to leave the virtual environment.
 Use the previous `source` command to re-enter it.)

 ### Using release